DanielSidhion/nixless-agent/README.md

 - Graceful shutdown.
 - Listen on specific interfaces rather than 0.0.0.0.
+- seccomp setup.
+- Running specific code before/after performing a system switch.
 - Plenty of other minor features are missing as well, but those are too much to be listed here right now.
-- seccomp setup.

 Note: currently this work is not licensed.
 I want to get the code in a more robust state and finish some of the major features before licensing it.